 The marketing concept believes companies’ success relies on customer satisfaction.
 It explains companies should first consult consumers about their needs and preferences and based on their choices should produce products.

-In fact, the marketing concept is customer-centric marketing philosophy.
+In fact, the marketing concept is a customer-centric marketing philosophy.
 It gives priority to customers’ needs and wants and aims to serve what they want and generates better customer value and satisfaction.
 This concept is fit in the competitive markets to confront the competition and achieve a better market position.

 With the failure of the above three (production, product, and selling) marketing philosophies to meet customers’ satisfaction and stand in competitive markets the marketing concept evolved.
 Its existence is seen since the late 1950s.